MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaIdentityB2XUserFlow.md

   - `[UserId <String>]`: The unique identifier of user
   - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: The unique identifier of windowsHelloForBusinessAuthenticationMethod

 `LANGUAGES <IMicrosoftGraphUserFlowLanguageConfiguration[]>`: The languages supported for customization within the user flow.
-Language customization is enabled by default in self-service sign up user flow.
-You cannot create custom languages in self-service sign up user flows.
+Language customization is enabled by default in self-service sign-up user flow.
+You can't create custom languages in self-service sign-up user flows.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefaultPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the default content to display in a user flow for a specified language.
-This collection does not allow any kind of modification.
+This collection doesn't allow any kind of modification.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The language name to display.
 This property is read-only.
   - `[IsEnabled <Boolean?>]`: Indicates whether the language is enabled within the user flow.
   - `[OverridesPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the overrides messages to display in a user flow for a specified language.
-This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
+This collection only allows to modify the content of the page, any other modification isn't allowed (creation or deletion of pages).

 `USERATTRIBUTEASSIGNMENTS <IMicrosoftGraphIdentityUserFlowAttributeAssignment[]>`: The user attribute assignments included in the user flow.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The display name of the identityUserFlowAttribute within a user flow.
-  - `[IsOptional <Boolean?>]`: Determines whether the identityUserFlowAttribute is optional. true means the user doesn't have to provide a value. false means the user cannot complete sign-up without providing a value.
+  - `[IsOptional <Boolean?>]`: Determines whether the identityUserFlowAttribute is optional. true means the user doesn't have to provide a value. false means the user can't complete sign-up without providing a value.
   - `[RequiresVerification <Boolean?>]`: Determines whether the identityUserFlowAttribute requires verification.
 This is only used for verifying the user's phone number or email address.
   - `[UserAttribute <IMicrosoftGraphIdentityUserFlowAttribute>]`: identityUserFlowAttribute
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DataType <String>]`: identityUserFlowAttributeDataType
     - `[Description <String>]`: The description of the user flow attribute that's shown to the user at the time of sign-up.
     - `[DisplayName <String>]`: The display name of the user flow attribute.
+Supports $filter (eq, ne).
     - `[UserFlowAttributeType <String>]`: identityUserFlowAttributeType
   - `[UserAttributeValues <IMicrosoftGraphUserAttributeValuesItem[]>]`: The input options for the user flow attribute.
 Only applicable when the userInputType is radioSingleSelect, dropdownSingleSelect, or checkboxMultiSelect.
     - `[IsDefault <Boolean?>]`: Used to set the value as the default.